alexzeey2/MoniQ/replit.md

   - Buying ANY item from Store instantly resets profit rate back to 30%
   - Timer resets to 420 seconds (7 minutes)
   - Warning popup auto-closes when rate is restored

+**"How to Play" Guide (October 2025)**
+- **Updated Content**:
+  - Game Objective: Master 10 levels by buying all 20 items per level
+  - Investment Steps: Clear 4-step process for making investments
+  - Profit Rate System: Explains 30% rate for 7 minutes, then instant 0% drop
+  - Critical warnings about 0% rate blocking investments
+  - Leveling system explained: Buy all 20 items → advance level → harder challenges
+  - Winning strategies: Invest fast, buy items before 7min timer, use Account Manager
+  - Removed: All mentions of gradual decay and item maintenance costs
+  - Located: "How to Play" button at bottom of home page

 ## External Dependencies